dpausp/ba-thesis/source/include_abstract.rst

 Additionally, it is shown how models are represented internally in our tool.
 Models can be saved to and loaded from a textual notation stored on disk.
 The language used for these models is described by modifiable meta models so it can be adapted to special use cases.
-This work also includes a render library based on OpenGL, which was developed for the needs of i>PM3D but can also be used for other grafical applications.
+This work also includes a render library based on OpenGL, which was developed for the needs of i>PM3D but can also be used for other graphical applications.